eco999/AssemblyDiceRoller/README.md

 # AssemblyDiceRoller
-Written in MARS MIPS, rolls dice for Dungeons and Dragons.
+Written in MARS MIPS (Assembly simulator), rolls dice for Dungeons and Dragons.